thetradedesk/ttd-workflows-java/README.md

 ### [bulkJob()](docs/sdks/bulkjob/README.md)

 * [postBulkjobFirstpartydata](docs/sdks/bulkjob/README.md#postbulkjobfirstpartydata) - Submit a query for First Party Data to Hydra
-* [postBulkjobCallback](docs/sdks/bulkjob/README.md#postbulkjobcallback) - Used for receiving a callback from Hydra once a job is completed
 * [getBulkjobIdStatus](docs/sdks/bulkjob/README.md#getbulkjobidstatus) - Get the status of a bulk job workflow you submitted earlier
 * [postBulkjobThirdpartydata](docs/sdks/bulkjob/README.md#postbulkjobthirdpartydata) - Submits a query for Third Party Data to Hydra